NevinXuHui/dotfiles/dot_oh-my-zsh/README.md

 | **wget**  | `sh -c "$(wget -O- https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`   |
 | **fetch** | `sh -c "$(fetch -o - https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"` |

 Alternatively, the installer is also mirrored outside GitHub.
-Using this URL instead may be required if you're in a country like China or India (for certain ISPs), that blocks `raw.githubusercontent.com`:
+Using this URL instead may be required if you're in a country like India or China, that blocks `raw.githubusercontent.com`:

 | Method    | Command                                                                                           |
 | :-------- | :------------------------------------------------------------------------------------------------ |